thomasandersen77/typesafe-httpclient/README.md

 # Typesafe HttpClient Framework

-THF is a very small framework built on top of Java 10´s HttpClient.
+THCf is a very small framework built on top of Java 10´s HttpClient.
 The goal is to support some concepts found in Spring RestTemplate and JerseyClient - but without dependencies to third party libraries.

 Currently the framework supports: